httpwg/http-extensions/draft-ietf-httpbis-early-hints.md

 # 103 Early Hints

-The 103 (Early Hints) informational status code indicates the client that the server is likely to send a final response with the headers included in the informational response.
+The 103 (Early Hints) informational status code indicates to the client that the server is likely to send a final response with the header fields included in the informational response.

-A server MUST NOT include Content-Length, Transfer-Encoding, or any hop-by-hop header fields ([RFC7230], section 6.1) in a 103 (Early Hints) response.
+A server MUST NOT include Content-Length, Transfer-Encoding, or any hop-by-hop header fields ([RFC7230], Section 6.1) in a 103 (Early Hints) response.

-A client MAY speculatively evaluate the headers included in a 103 (Early Hints) response while waiting for the final response.
+A client can speculatively evaluate the header fields included in a 103 (Early Hints) response while waiting for the final response.
 For example, a client might recognize a Link header field value containing the relation type "preload" and start fetching the target resource.

 However, this MUST NOT affect how the final response is processed; when handling it, the client MUST behave as if it had not seen the informational response.
-In particular, a client MUST NOT process the headers included in the final response as if they belonged to the informational response, or vice versa.
+In particular, a client MUST NOT process the header fields included in the final response as if they belonged to the informational response, or vice versa.

 An intermediary MAY drop the informational response.
 It MAY send HTTP/2 ([RFC7540]) server pushes